WPDevelopers/notificationx/README.txt

 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Want to build instant credibility for your business and boost your conversion rate right away?
-97% of your total website visitors don’t buy the product due to the lack of trust and credibility.
-Best FOMO, Social Proof, Sales Popup & WooCommerce Notification Bar With Elementor Support.
+Want to boost business trust & conversions?
+97% of visitors hesitate to buy because of credibility.
+Instantly succeed with WooCommerce Sales Alert!

 == Description ==

 = Best FOMO, Social Proof, WooCommerce Sales Popup & Notification Bar Plugin With Elementor Support =

-Want to build instant credibility for your business and boost your conversion rate right away? **97%** of your total website visitors don’t buy the product due to the lack of trust and credibility.
-Get instant success with **WooCommerce Notification Sales Popup**!

 ## BUILD INSTANT CREDIBILITY USING SOCIAL PROOF NOTIFICATION ##

 People don’t like being left behind and they love to follow the trends.
-If your visitors know what other people are buying, reading, commenting then it’s more likely that they will get the confidence instantly and they will want to buy it as well because of FOMO effect.
+If your visitors know what other people are buying, reading, and commenting then it’s more likely that they will get the confidence instantly and they will want to buy it as well because of this FOMO effect.

 #### **What is 'FOMO'?** ####
 FOMO means "**F**ear **O**f **M**issing **O**ut"!
 It’s a popular marketing technique to make your visitors eager to buy from your site leveraging the sense of urgency.